-I’m amazed by the example of service and compassion we see in the parable of The Good Samaritan in Luke 10:29–37.
+I’m amazed by the example of service and compassion we see in the parable of The Good Samaritan in Luke 10:29–37 to love our neighbor.
 A man is traveling from Jerusalem to Jericho when he’s robbed, beaten, and left for dead.
 He’s passed by a priest and a Levite who do not offer help.
 A Samaritan stops along his journey and shows compassion.
 Verses 34 – 36 describe the actions of the Samaritan after finding the victim on the side of the road:

 He went to him and bound up his wounds, pouring on oil and wine.
 Then he set him on his own animal and brought him to an inn and took care of him.
 And the next day he took out two denarii and gave them to the innkeeper, saying, “Take care of him, and whatever more you spend, I will repay you when I come back.”

 This parable shows us a few things about loving our neighbor.

 This parable is preceded by a conversation Jesus had with an “expert in the law” who is trying to “justify himself.”
 The law expert had just quoted Leviticus 19:18, “love your neighbor as yourself,” and then followed that with a question for Jesus, “who is my neighbor?”

 The law expert’s question revealed two troubling things: (1) He was trying to limit his compassion to certain types of people, and (2) He was hoping Jesus would share some particular qualifiers that would make the commandment attainable (i.e. your neighbor is any adult Jewish man who lives within one mile of your residence).

 The Good Samaritan